imp1sh/gosix.net/home.md

 ## 🧑‍⚖️ Authorities
 We plan to have a list of which authorities are IPv6 ready.
 While the Czech Republic announed to end IPv4 support in 2032, others have not even heard yet of IPv6.

+## :incoming_envelope: Mailservers
+Email is the backbone of our digital communications system.
+To our surprise many mailservers don't speak IPv6.
+We plan to deliver you the most comprehensive list of mailservers that do and do NOT speak IPv6.
+Stay tuned.